lasallecms/lasallecms-l5-lasallecmsemail-pkg/README.md

 This package is in early development.

+## Not Use Admin Form Automation

+Email handling is a specialized thing, so I am foregoing my own Administrative Form Automation.

 ## Security

 If you discover any security related issues, please email Bob Bloom at "info at southlasalle dot com" instead of using the issue tracker.